 Teams/WhatsApp Messages Deleted

 Your manager’s discriminatory comments in Teams.
 The WhatsApp group where they joked about your age/pregnancy/disability.
 The HR chat where they admitted the real reason.
 All deleted the day you were dismissed.
-In Brosnan v Coalo, WhatsApp messages containing racial harassment led to a £134,400 award.
+In Brosnan v Coalo the WhatsApp record was central to a disability discrimination finding worth £134,400.

-Evidence needed: Teams/WhatsApp DMs with manager and HR — captured before deletion
+Evidence needed: Teams and WhatsApp messages with your manager and with HR, captured before deletion

 Grievance “Lost” by HR